shawnw/tawk/README.md

 * `FNR` The line number of the current file.
 * `FILENAME` The name of the current file, `-` for standard input.
-* `FS` If set, a single character, or regular expression that is used to indicate field delmiters.
+* `FS` If set, a single character, or regular expression that is used to indicate field delimiters.
 If an empty string or not set, any amount of whitespace is used.
 * `OFS` Used to separate fields in `F(0)` when other elements of `F` are written to or `NF` is changed.